Erectile Dysfunction (Impotence)

 The presence of ED in a younger man is often due to psychological causes but in some cases due to a congenital anomaly of the penile erection tissues or blood vessels, this is called veno-occlusive dysfunction or “venous leakage”.
 ED is an increasing issue in older men.
 About 1 in 3 men over the age of 50 complain of erectile difficulties.
 It is important to stress that the change in erections with age is not necessarily a physical disorder requiring treatment, often an understanding of the nature of these changes is sufficient treatment alone.
 The firmness of the erection changes with age and the time taken (the refractory period) to re-engage in sexual activity increases in time with age.

 Investigation of ED

 As ED may be associated with vascular conditions particularly present in the older man, it is thus important to carry out a full general health check including the heart.
 Overnight erection testing may assist in establishing in a younger man whether the cause is physical or psychological.
 It is usual for a man to experience during rapid eye movement sleep between 3 to 5 erections each night.
 High cholesterol and high glucose are checked with blood tests, which can also check the health of the liver, kidneys, iron stores, thyroid, prostate as well the level of the male hormone testosterone.
-Men with suspected venous leak undergo Duplex Doppler ultrasound scan of the penile blood flow to check the status of the arteries and erection tissues and a procedure called cavernosography or cavernosogram to view the site of the venous leakage and check penile pressures.
+Men with suspected venous leak undergo Duplex Doppler ultrasound scan of the penile blood flow to check the status of the arteries and erection tissues and a procedure called cavernosography or cavernosommetry to identify the site of the venous leakage.